SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

 parameter, and red arrows indicate conversion of substrate complexes into product complexes where the rate is an expression involving chemical species.

-## Aspects of Reaction Network Structure
+## Aspects of reaction network structure
 The reaction complex representation can be exploited via [Chemical Reaction Network Theory](https://en.wikipedia.org/wiki/Chemical_reaction_network_theory) to provide insight into possible steady-state and time-dependent properties of